 - Expert Instructors: All of our instructors are required to have industry experience.

-- Learning Portal: Carefully curated online tools including study and practice test tools are included in each course.
+- Learning Portal: Carefully curated study tools and practice test are included in each course.

 - The LeaderQuest Learning Guarantee: You may re-sit any course that you have taken at no cost if it’s within 2 years of your course date.
 (If the certification version has changed you may have to purchase new materials.)

-- One on one application coaching including how, when, and what kind of jobs to apply to.
+- Application coaching including how, when, and what kind of jobs to apply to.

 - LinkedIn Tech Professionals groups to network and ask questions to LeaderQuest alumni in your area.

 - Access to LeaderQuest’s employment partners.
-LeaderQuest has partnered with DoD and private companies across the country to help fill their entry-level to advanced-level positions in a wide array of IT sectors.
+LeaderQuest has partnered with DoD contractors and other companies across the country to help fill their entry-level to advanced-level positions in a wide array of IT sectors.

 Learn more about LeaderQuest’s Employment Services in the video below.

-As you can see, LeaderQuest has poured copious amounts of time and research into perfecting the formula for a concise education that produces results.
-That being said we are continually evolving and are constantly adjusting to the market to ensure a top-level education for anyone who chooses to walk through the doors of LeaderQuest.
+As you can see, LeaderQuest has perfected the formula for a concise education and Career Services support that produces results.
+That being said, we are continually evolving and are constantly adjusting to the market to ensure a top-level education for anyone who chooses to walk through the doors of LeaderQuest.
 We listen to our students and support our veterans in and outside of the company.

-Whether you are looking to continue your service to the country through the DoD or are simply wanting to make money as quickly as possible, the IT industry may be a good fit your you!
-Your skills from the military combined with LeaderQuest’s proactive approach to training is designed to get you from training to employed as quickly and efficiently as possible, all while providing the necessary tools to help you do so.
+Whether you are looking to continue your service to the country through the DoD or are simply wanting to make money as quickly as possible, the IT industry may be a good fit for you!
+Your skills from the military combined with LeaderQuest’s proactive approach to training work together to get you employed as quickly and efficiently as possible.

-Considering that a large portion of our employees are military veterans, we empathize with what you are going through and want to aid ease this process.
+A large portion of LeaderQuest employees are military veterans, and we empathize with what you are going through and want to aid you in this process.
 This life-altering decision does not have to be one that you make alone.
 Here at LeaderQuest, our goal is to partner with you in making this decision and guide you throughout the whole process.